 How to Stop Attention-Seeking Behavior in Others

 Navigating a situation where someone hogs the attention can be uncomfortable and awkward.
-Communicating boundaries and offering healthy attention can be helpful, depending on the context and how well you know the person—especially with children acting out.
+To stop attention-seeking behavior, start by clearly communicating boundaries and offering healthy attention when appropriate.
+Tailor your approach based on the context and your relationship with the person, particularly when dealing with children who might be acting out.
+Start with our free worksheet to help you maintain healthy boundaries when dealing with attention-seeking behaviors.

-Here are six strategies on how to stop attention-seeking behavior:
+Here are some strategies on how to stop attention-seeking behavior:

-- Set expectations and boundaries: Be clear and firm about your boundaries and expectations of your time and availability.
+Be clear and firm about your boundaries and expectations of your time and availability.
 Maintain these limits, especially if the person retaliates with more attention-seeking behavior.
+Boundaries protect your mental well-being, and they indicate what you will and will not tolerate.
+They set the stage for how you expect others to treat you- and this can limit problematic interpersonal behaviors.

 How to Limit Your Attention-Seeking Behaviors